Readless

 What is the best iPhone RSS reader app in 2026?

 For most iPhone users, NetNewsWire is the best place to start because it is free, open source, fast, and genuinely Apple-native.
 If your priority is reading comfort rather than price, Unread is an equally strong option.
+Power users who triage dozens of feeds daily should consider Fiery Feeds instead.

 Which iPhone RSS reader works best offline?

 NetNewsWire, Unread, Fiery Feeds, and ReadKit all have strong offline stories.
 Unread and ReadKit are especially appealing if full-text extraction matters, while Fiery Feeds is stronger for people who also want deeper article triage.
+Inoreader Pro also supports offline reading with pre-cached articles.

 Should I choose a native iPhone app or a cloud-synced service?